Is The Hectic Shift From Traditional To Online Justified In Technical Schools: A Survey

 Thus, there is a shift towards a student-centric module from a teacher-centric module of education.
 Several studies carried out since the proper advent of online education forums indicate that there has been quite an improvement in traditional distance-learning education.
 The interaction in the teacher-student dynamic has earned a boost and transformed into a system in which content is delivered through varied means.
 This has boosted the use of the internet as a more productive means of education as compared to their rampant use for entertainment purposes amongst the youngsters.

-The current adoption of smart classroom classes for homeschooling calls for personalised, productive and collaborative teaching-learning experiences.
-This has aided in transforming the traditional face-to-face (F2F) mode to techno-based independent mode.
+The current adoption of smart classroom classes for homeschooling calls for personalized, productive, and collaborative teaching-learning experiences.
+This has aided in transforming the traditional face-to-face (F2F) mode into a techno-based independent mode.
 Here, the basic focus has to be on developing the potential and creativity of the learners to the utmost by keeping in mind the cognitive and affective development and the ills of prolonged lack of quality education.
 Therefore, educators are working to create a comprehensive digital infrastructure for effective remote teaching.

 25% of the students had less than 12 hrs of classes per week.

 11% had more than 24 hrs per week.